TimMarshalHunter/TimMarshalHunter.github.io/README.md

 # TimMarshalHunter.github.io
 Team project for SDG.

-WARNING: Still in first iteration of game, so there is no built in restart on game over.
+WARNING: No built in restart on game over.
 Need to refresh the page to start over.

 Controls:
 W : Move player ship up.